 While this represents one of the most comprehensive ways to watch the NFL this season, it does come with a few caveats.
 First, Sunday Ticket only grants users the ability to watch games on Sunday, so this means users won’t have access to each week’s Thursday Night Football and Monday Night Football contests.
 However, DirecTV does offer special student pricing which costs just $25 per month for Sunday Ticket access, so if you’re a student — or just say you are — you’ll have the ability to score every Sunday football game for less.

 Adding to the growing stable of television networks offering NFL streams this season is none other than Fox.
 NFL fans with a compatible cable subscription from such providers like Comcast, Time Warner Cable, Verizon FiOS, or Charter (among others), have access to 104 streamable football games this season.
 You need to visit Fox’s Fox Sports Go app, enter in the required subscription information, and then your desired football game appears.
 Unfortunately, this option only works on devices which stream to your television, meaning those who fancy streaming games on their phones will have to forgo this option altogether.

-If you want to go straight to the source, the NFL Network offers access to streaming and RedZone, depending on your established plan and broadcast company.
+If you want to go straight to the source, the NFL Network offers access to streaming and RedZone, depending on your cable or satellite provider.
 RedZone is the best way to watch all the Sunday games at the same time, and will roll through when teams are close to making a scoring play, often splitting the screen between two games.
-If you’re a fantasy guru this is a great way to stay on top of all your games, and you’ll never miss a touchdown.
-You have to be able to watch the NFL Network on your provider (sorry Comcast) but you could probably convince one of your friends on Verizon to let you use their account.
+If you’re a fantasy guru, this is a great way to stay on top of all your games, and you’ll never miss a touchdown.
+You need a service provider that allows the NFL Network (sorry Comcast users).

 Questionable streaming sites